fedecarg/webpy-mvc/README.md

 ## Configuration

-The configuration file config/application.py and environment-specific configuration files (such as config/environments/production.py) allow you to specify the various settings that you want to pass down to the mvc.py module.
+The configuration file config/application.py and environment-specific configuration files allow you to specify the various settings that you want to pass down to the mvc.py module.

 For example, the default config/application.py file includes this setting: